Home

 It is worth noting that most major investment banks offer a similar list of services.
 Some smaller firms will be more 'boutique' and offer a much more specialised service, but the bigger a firm becomes, the more of these operations they are involved in.

-And the more areas a firm is involved in, the more potential conflicts of interest or information leaks there are - especially when many members of staff for the different departments work in the same building.
+The more areas a firm is involved in, the more potential conflicts of interest or information leaks there are - especially when many members of staff for the different departments work in the same building.

 Since there is such a lot of money involved in major market deals, information sharing could easily be very profitable for all concerned.
 It would however, set the rest of the market at a significant disadvantage.